MarcvdSluys/org-agenda-archive/README.md

 # org-agenda-archive #

 A command-line tool written in Python to archive your emacs orgmode agenda items for a certain year.
 Most work is done by the [orgparse](https://github.com/karlicoss/orgparse) package by Karlicoss.
-The selected items are archived in a different file with the same headings tree structure.
+Entries for which the NEWEST year matches the target year are archived in a different file with the same headings tree structure.
+For example, an entry labelled as created in 2021 but with clock times and closed in 2022 will be archived if 2022 is the target year, but NOT if 2021 is the target.
 The rest are kept in a third (cleaned) file.
 The program will refuse to overwrite any files.

 My headings tree looks something like this:
 ```orgmode